Ask Chef Dennis

 Can I cook dry rub chicken wings in the oven?

 You certainly can.
-Preheat your oven to 400 degrees F and place the prepared wings on a cookie sheet.
-Place the cookie sheet on an oven rack placed in the top third of the oven.
-After 7-10 minutes turn the wings over and return to the oven.
+Preheat your oven to 400 degrees F and place the prepared wings in a single layer on a baking sheet.
+Place the baking sheet on an oven rack placed in the top third of the oven.
+After 7-10 minutes, turn the wings over and return to the oven.

 Turn the oven down to 350 and cook for another 10-12 minutes or until the wings have good color and the internal temperature of the chicken is at least 165 degrees Fahrenheit.

-Can I cook wings in an air fryer?
+Can I cook dry rub chicken wings in an air fryer?

-Yes, you can.
-Place the wings in a non-preheated air fryer at 375°F and let them cook for about 20 minutes.
+It’s easy to make crispy air fryer chicken wings.
+Just place the dry rub wings in a non-preheated air fryer at 375°F and let them cook for about 20 minutes.
 The dry rub wings should be crispy on the outside and fully cooked through in the center.

 white oblong platter with grilled dry rub chicken wings

-Wouldn’t you love to sit down to this delicious plate of wings?
+Wouldn’t you love to sit down to this delicious plate of grilled dry rub chicken wings?
+After one bite I know you’ll agree these are the best dry-rub wings!

 Recipe FAQ’s